EU must keep up pressure on Russia over Ukraine, Britain says

 She said it was for individual EU member states to respond to Ukrainian requests for military assistance.

-Finnish Defense Minister Carl Haglund denied that Finland had been one of the countries pushing for the latest EU sanctions package to be suspended.
+Finnish Defence Minister Carl Haglund denied that Finland had been one of the countries pushing for the latest EU sanctions package to be suspended.

 But he told reporters: “We have to take into account what is happening and it would be very unwise to cause a situation where the peace process would go in the wrong direction because of the sanctions.”